This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - You cannot flush your catheter, or you feel pain when you flush your catheter.

-- You see that the catheter is getting shorter or it falls out.
-Put pressure over the site with a clean towel before you contact your healthcare provider.
+- You see that the catheter is getting shorter, or it falls out.
+Put pressure on the site with a clean towel before you contact your healthcare provider.

 - You see a hole or a crack in your catheter.
 Clamp your catheter above the damage before you contact your healthcare provider.

-- You have questions about how to care for your catheter.
+- You have questions or concerns about your catheter.

 © 2017 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
 All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or Truven Health Analytics.